sjhennessy/MechaCar_Statistical_Analysis/README.md

 ![image](https://user-images.githubusercontent.com/69759624/102735639-9398dc00-4308-11eb-960a-ee0ef12908c1.png)

 The summary of the t-test results showed that the null hypothesis is accepted for the t-test for all manufacturing lots combined, LOT 1, and LOT 2 because the p-values are greater than 0.05.
+The null hypothesis states that there is no statistical difference between the lot tested and the mean PSI of 1500.

 The null hypothesis is rejected for LOT 3 because the p-value of 0.042 is less than the significance level of 0.05.

-## Deliverable 4: Design a Study Comparing the MechaCar to the Competition
+## Deliverable 4: Study Design: MechaCar versus Competition
 ### A metric to be tested is mentioned
 ### A null hypothesis or an alternative hypothesis is described
 ### A statistical test is described to test the hypothesis